Texas’ unemployment system is confusing and frustrating. Here’s how to navigate it.

 What happens when I run out of my benefits?

 You may not qualify for more benefits.
-However, there are a few places to check.

 *If you are eligible for unemployment in another state because you also earned wages there, you may have to exhaust your regular benefits in that state before qualifying for EB in Texas.